w3c/cogai/demos/nld/README.md

 The taxonomy, and the customer preferences could be modelled using chunks.
 Likewise, for a generic plan for a meal with subplan for the different stages, including variations such as asking fo a window table, or a table by the open fire.

 The utterances from the example dialogues can be used to populate the lexicon, and to devise the target chunk graphs corresponding to each utterance.
-The natural language input processing then corresponds to generating the chunk graph from the word sequence for a give utterance, and the reverse process for natural language generation.
+The natural language input processing then corresponds to generating the chunk graph from the word sequence for a given utterance, and vice versa for natural language generation.

 Written language is a very recent phenomena compared to spoken language in respect to the evolution of modern humans.
 As such, it makes sense to ignore features specific to writing, e.g. upper/lower case and punctuation, and to therefore treat each utterance as a sequence of words independent of such features.
 Common abbreviations such as "I'll" can be treated as single word that is distinct from the word "ill", given that these have different pronunciations.